t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

-# (Q)GSP : Qbittorrent - Gluetun synchronised port mod
+# (Q)GSP : Qbittorrent - Gluetun Synchronised Port mod
-A mod to sync forwarded ports from gluetun to qbittorrent.
+A mod to sync forwarded ports from Gluetun to qBittorrent.
 This mod is to be used with [linuxserver/qbittorrent container](https://github.com/linuxserver/docker-qbittorrent) and [qdm12/gluetun container](https://github.com/qdm12/gluetun).

 **HOWEVER** if you don't use Linuxserver's image, you can run this as a **[standalone container](#install-as-a-standalone-container)**.